 1. Curry Puff

 Fork-tender potatoes, and a sliced egg, all wrapped up in a buttery layer of pastry.
 Drooling yet?
 Curry puffs are definitely one of the most popular local snacks enjoyed by Singaporeans of all ages.
 It also helps that these savoury treats are made accessible by Old Chang Kee, a traditional snack chain from Singapore that has been in the curry puffs business since the 1960s!
-So you must buy their Frozen Curry Puffs (available on Old Chang Kee Official Store), just to make sure you have a bit of comfort food everywhere you go!
+So you can’t leave Singapore without bagging their Frozen Curry Puffs, just to make sure you have a bit of comfort food everywhere you go!

 2. Satay

-If you watched Crazy Rich Asians, chances are you were caught by the street food scene featuring local Singaporean delights – one of them being the iconic satay.
+If you’ve watched Crazy Rich Asians, chances are you were caught by the street food scene featuring local Singaporean delights – one of them being the iconic satay.
 Also known as ‘sate’, satay refers to seasoned meat skewers cooked over a charcoal grill.
-Served in bite-sized portions perfect for sharing, Leo Satay Unskewered Hainanese Chicken Satay (available on Leo Foodstuff Official Store) are definitely one of the most popular local snacks in Singapore!
+Served in bite-sized portions perfect for sharing, Leo Satay Unskewered Hainanese Chicken Satay are definitely one of the most popular local snacks in Singapore!

 3. Bak Kwa

 Another one of the most popular local snacks in Singapore would be bak kwa (or 肉干 rou gan), a sweet-savoury barbecued meat snack traditionally made of pork.
 First introduced by the Chinese immigrant community in the 19th century, bak kwa uses a charcoal-grilled preparation method that imbues the meat with an irresistible smoky aftertaste.
 The iconic local snack often comes in thinly-sliced squares (this makes it very hard to stop at one!), and is particularly indispensable during Chinese New Year, but you don’t have to wait till for this snack.
-Treat yourself to some Bee Cheng Hiang Sliced Pork (available on Bee Cheng Hiang Official Store) today!
+Treat yourself to some Bee Cheng Hiang Sliced Pork today!
 Looking for some halal snack options in Singapore?
-Check out the Halal Beef Bak Kwa (available on Indo Mart Wholesale)!
+Check out the Halal Beef Bak Kwa!

 4. Popiah

-Popiah (or 润饼 run bing) is a popular local snack in Singapore perfect for satisfying mid-afternoon hunger pangs!
+Popiah (or 润饼 run bing) is another well-loved Singaporean snack that’s perfect for those mid-afternoon hunger pangs!
 Originating from the Fujian province in China, traditional popiah consists of an assortment of steamed or stir-fried vegetables paired with an array of sweet sauces.
-Make homemade popiah with your loved ones with this DIY Popiah Set (available on Yikowei Popiah & CNY Pastries Official Store)!
-If you’re too lazy to roll your own popiah, grab a pack of Ready to Eat Vegetable Popiah (available on Foodcrumz Official Store) instead!
+Make homemade popiah with your loved ones with this DIY Popiah Set!
+If you’re too lazy to roll your own popiah, grab a pack of Ready to Eat Vegetable Popiah instead!

 We thought salted egg yolk might have been just a passing trend, but it looks like Singaporeans’ love for salted egg yolk will never end!
 Founded in 2015, homegrown brand IRVINS Salted Egg has since expanded to more than 10 markets worldwide.
 Their signature product, the crispy and highly addictive salted egg fish skin, has also become one of the best local halal snacks in Singapore!
 Get your salted egg yolk fix with IRVINS Salted Egg Yolk Fish Skin!
-And if that isn’t enough, opt for the IRVINS Variety Bundle (both available on IRVINS Official Store), which offers a curated selection of IRVINS’ signature salted egg fish skin, potato chips, and cassava chips.
+And if that isn’t enough, opt for the IRVINS Salted Egg Bundle, which offers a curated selection of IRVINS’ signature salted egg fish skin, potato chips, and cassava chips.

 6. Poppadom